SynthAether/chatterbox/logdir/readme.txt

-this is where we store the checkpoints
+this is where we store the checkpoints:

+conds.pt
+s3gen.pt
+t3_cfg.pt
+tokenizer.json
+ve.pt